Toyota raises FY profit forecast by nine percent on weak yen

 The automaker has been enjoying strong sales in the United States, its biggest market, spurred by economic recovery, easy access to financing and lower gasoline prices.
 It raised its sales forecast for North America slightly, to 2.74 million vehicles from 2.71 million.

-But uncertainty looms over the market in China, where Japanese peers Honda Motor Co and Nissan Motor Co cut sales outlooks over the past week citing a sluggish economy.
+But uncertainty looms over the market in China, where Japanese peers Honda Motor Co (7267.T) and Nissan Motor Co (7201.T) cut sales outlooks over the past week citing a sluggish economy.

-Shares in Toyota ended up 0.1 percent ahead of the earnings announcement, compared with a 0.4 percent rise in Tokyo's benchmark Nikkei average.
+Shares in Toyota ended up 0.1 percent ahead of the earnings announcement, compared with a 0.4 percent rise in Tokyo's benchmark Nikkei average .N225.

-(This story has been refiled to remove extra word "against" in first paragraph)
+(This version of the story was refiled to remove extra word "against" in first paragraph)

 (Reporting by Mari Saito; Editing by Christopher Cushing)